F5CodeGuru/asm342/module3/lab4/lab4.rst

-Task 1 - Using Postman create workflows to push out standardized policies
+Task 1 - Using Postman workflows to push out standardized policies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In this task the student will execute a collection/workflow that will create a policy and add a whitelist ip to the policy.